Child support claim rankles sperm donor to lesbian couple

 The case is seen as having repercussions for other sperm donors.
 Sperm banks routinely provide sperm to people who want to conceive a child on the understanding that the donors are not responsible for the children.

-Kansas is seeking child support from Marotta, including about $6,000 in medical expenses related to the child's birth, according to its petition.
+Kansas is seeking child support from Marotta, including about $6,000 (3,695 pounds) in medical expenses related to the child's birth, according to its petition.

 "This was totally unexpected," Marotta said in a phone interview.
 "The very first thing that went through my mind was that no good deed goes unpunished."

 The case has attracted national attention.
-Shannon Minter, legal director for the National Center for Lesbian Rights, said Wednesday "it is unfortunate and unfair" that Kansas is seeking money from a sperm donor.
+Shannon Minter, legal director for the National Centre for Lesbian Rights, said Wednesday "it is unfortunate and unfair" that Kansas is seeking money from a sperm donor.

 "It certainly might have a negative effect on other men's willingness to help couples who need a donor, which would be harmful to everyone," Minter said.